valka465/scraper-with-chatgpt/README.md

 **Run:**
 - Click the "Run" button to initiate the data scraping process based on the provided keyword and country.
-- YourApp Name will fetch and organize relevant data from Google Maps.
+- App will fetch and organize relevant data from Google Maps.

 **Example Use Case:**
 Suppose you're interested in gathering information about local businesses related to "restaurants" in the country "United States."
 By entering the keyword "restaurants" and selecting the country, you can click the "Scrape" button to obtain a comprehensive dataset of restaurant-related data from Google Maps.

 ### Chat GPT with Scraper

-The "Chat GPT with Scraper" tab within YourApp Name seamlessly integrates data scraping with natural language processing through ChatGPT.
+The "Chat GPT with Scraper" tab within App seamlessly integrates data scraping with natural language processing through ChatGPT.
 Here's a breakdown of how to harness this powerful feature:

 ![Chat GPT with Scraper Tab](https://github.com/valka465/scraper-with-chatgpt/blob/main/images/6.jpg)